walebant/company-verify/README.md

 # company-verify

-Company verify is a Nodejs package that enables developers search and verify if a company is registered in Nigeria under the [Corporate Affairs Commission](https://www.cac.gov.ng) and also retrieve their taxpayer details from [Federal Inland Revenue Service](https://www.firs.gov.ng/)
+> Company VERIFY is a Nodejs package that enables developers search and verify if a company is registered in Nigeria under the [Corporate Affairs Commission](https://www.cac.gov.ng) and also retrieve their taxpayer details from [Federal Inland Revenue Service](https://www.firs.gov.ng/)

 <!-- [START usecases] -->